xem-sys/start.xs/README.md

 Uses the <a href="https://github.com/xem-sys/plex">Plex</a> font.
 Also includes DuckDuckGo search box.

-### Default Home
+### Screenshot
 <img src="home.png" alt="Home" width="100%"/>

-## Credits Images used in the sidebar are from my collection, no idea
+### Credits
-of artists and such.
+Images used in the sidebar are from my collection, no idea of artists and such.